UULMNJ is the Unitarian Universalist courageous, compassionate voice for truth, justice and equality in New Jersey public policy.

 Board of Trustees

-UULMNJ's Board of Trustees consists of eight persons.
-Trustees are members of Affiliated Congregations.
-At least two Trustees are ministers, and there is at least one young adult member, aged 18 - 23.
-No more than two persons from any one Affiliated Congregation may serve as Trustees at any one time.
+UULMNJ’s Board of Trustees consists of eight persons.
+Trustees are members of a Member congregation, a religious professional serving a Member congregation, or a member of a Unitarian Universalist congregation who has denominational, organizational, legal, financial management, human resources, political, or fundraising expertise and has knowledge of the Member congregations.
+At least two Trustees are ministers, and there is at least one young adult member, aged 18 – 23.
+No more than two persons from any one Member congregation may serve as Trustees at any one time.
 All Trustees are limited to serving for no more than four consecutive years.

 UULMNJ has established a number of committees to help carry out the business of the organization.
 Please let us know if you are interested in serving on a committee.
 Your participation would be most welcome.

-Development Committee researches and identifies funding sources; coordinates and implements fundraising campaigns; outreaches to individuals to become Friends of UULMNJ.
+researches and identifies funding sources; coordinates and implements fundraising campaigns; outreaches to individuals to become Friends of UULMNJ; organizes fund raising events; and maintains the congregational pledging process.

 Each Affiliated Congregation is entitled to a number of voting representatives, equal to the number allotted for the General Assembly that will follow the annual Plenary.